Frequently Asked Questions

 Can my spouse apply for a loan too?

-Co-signers are required to guarantee the loan and they enable JFLA to retain its 99.5% repayment rate and to help others in need in the future. *We do not accept any other forms of collateral.* No exceptions.
+Co-signers are required to guarantee the loan and they enable Jewish Free Loan Association to retain its 99.5% repayment rate and to help others in need in the future.
+We do not accept any other forms of collateral and there are no exceptions.

 - Have good credit